ankushjain358/developer-utilities/add-a-custom-domain-to-cloudfront-distribution-with-ssl.md

 	```
 	aws acm describe-certificate --certificate-arn <certificate-arn> --region us-east-1
 	```
-4. Go to CloudFront distribution, edit general settings, add custom domain name and select ACM certificate, and save.
+4. Go to CloudFront distribution, edit general settings, add **Alternate domain name (CNAME)**, select **Custom SSL certificate** and save.
+5. Now, just add a CNAME record to your domain (for example `cdn.example.com`), and point it to the Cloudfront distribution URL.

 ## Clean up
 1. Remove the association of ACM certification with CloudFront distribution.
-1. Delete ACM certificate from `us-east-1` region.
+2. Delete ACM certificate from `us-east-1` region.
-2. Delete CNAME records created for DNS validation from the hosted zone
+3. Delete CNAME record created for DNS validation from the hosted zone.
+4. Delete CNAME record that point to Cloudfront distribution.